-Last Modified: September 16, 2012
+Last Modified: September 24, 2015

 Most prostate cancers need supplies of the male hormone testosterone to grow.
 Testosterone is an androgen (hormone) produced by the testes and adrenal glands.
 The production of testosterone can be stopped by surgically removing the testicles or through medication therapy.
 Anti-androgen medications (also called nonsteroidal anti-androgens) work by blocking testosterone receptors on the prostate cells, and therefore preventing testosterone from attaching to the receptors on the surface of the prostate cancer cells.
 Without testosterone, the cancer cells may either grow more slowly, or stop growing altogether.

 Enzalutamide is given as a capsule, taken once a day, preferably at the same time each day.
-Take the capsule whole, do not break, open, dissolve or chew them.
+Take the capsule whole.
+Do not break, open, dissolve or chew them.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
 These include: grapefruit, grapefruit juice, dexamethasone, ketoconazole, rifampin, phenytoin, St. John’s wort, and modafanil.
 Be sure to tell your healthcare provider about all medications and supplements you take.

 Store this medication at room temperature in the original container, with the lid tightly closed.
 If you prefer to use a pillbox, discuss this with your oncology pharmacist.
 Ask your oncology team where to return any unused medication for disposal.
 Do not flush down the toilet or throw in the trash.